muratk5n/thirdwave/en/README.md

 them somehow..
 But then keep teaching the truth.

 That's not what this mucker did.
-He blew a fuse, got all mad, bcz the real issue is there were two people on that debate connnected to the Carlyle Group, they have nothing else to disagree on, so the Dem libtard gets triggered.
+He blew a fuse, got all mad, bcz the real issue is there were two people on that debate connected to the Carlyle Group, they have nothing else to disagree on, so the Dem libtard gets triggered.
 The situation could easily be deflected, instead TM gave the other side ammunition for culture war.
 But guess